Thomas-Tomo/woodland-whispers-retreat/README.md

 * The Booking entity represents a booking made by a user for a specific cabin, with fields id as the primary key, cabin_id as a foreign key referencing the Cabin entity, user_id as a foreign key referencing the User entity, check_in_date for the booking's check-in date, check_out_date for the booking's check-out date, num_guests for the number of guests in the booking, cave_exploration_tickets for the optional quantity of cave exploration tickets, kayak_rentals for the optional quantity of kayak rentals, and total_price for the total price of the booking.

 This data scheme allows for the management of users, amenities, cabins, and bookings.
 Users can make bookings for specific cabins, and each booking can have associated details such as the check-in and check-out dates, number of guests, and optional extras.

+## Security Features

+### User Authentication

+* Django Allauth is a popular authentication and authorization library for Django, which provides a set of features for managing user authentication, registration, and account management.

+### Login Decorator

+* booking_create, booking_success, booking_overview, edit_booking, and delete_booking: These views involve operations related to user bookings and require authentication with the login_required decorator.
+* This ensures that only authenticated users can access these views.

+### CSRF Protection

+* Django provides built-in protection against Cross-Site Request Forgery (CSRF) attacks.
+CSRF tokens are generated for each user session, and they are required to submit forms or perform state-changing actions.
+When a user logs out, the session and associated CSRF token are invalidated, making it difficult for an attacker to forge a valid request using a copied URL.

+### Form Validation

+* The booking_create view validates form input using the BookingForm class.
+It checks for various validation errors, such as the number of guests, check-in and check-out dates, overlapping bookings, and additional validations for cave exploration tickets and kayak rentals.

+### Overlapping Booking

+* In the booking_create view, the code checks for overlapping bookings by querying the database for existing bookings that match certain conditions.
+It compares the selected check-in and check-out dates with the dates of existing bookings for the same cabin.
+If any overlapping bookings are found, an error message is added to the form, and a warning message is displayed to the user.

+### Custom error pages

+* 404 Error Page, provides user with a button the redirect to home page.
+* 500 Error Page, provides user with a button the redirect to home page.